-As a result of the maturation of certain retail payment engine products, a higher percentage of our up-front license fees is being recognized ratably over an extended period.
-As a result of this shift, our ILF revenues have declined while our MLF revenues have increased during the three months ended March 31, 2010 as compared to the same period in 2009.
+As a result of the maturation of certain retail payment engine products, a higher percentage of our up-front license fees are being recognized ratably over an extended period.
+As a result of this shift, our ILF revenues have declined while our MLF revenues have increased during the three months ended September 30, 2010 as compared to the same period in 2009.
 This shift of software license fees between ILF and MLF revenues is expected to continue in future periods.

-Initial License Fee (ILF) Revenue
+Initial License Fees (ILF) Revenue

 ILF revenue includes license and capacity revenues that do not recur on a monthly or quarterly basis.
 Included in ILF revenues are license and capacity fees that are recognizable at the inception of the agreement and license and capacity fees that are recognizable at interim points during the term of the agreement, including those that are recognizable annually due to negotiated customer payment terms.
-ILF revenues during the three months ended March 31, 2010 compared to the same period in 2009, decreased by \$3.7 million, or 27.6%.
-The Americas and Asia/Pacific reportable operating segments decreased by \$3.6 million and \$0.3 million, respectively, offset by an increase in the EMEA reportable operating segment of \$0.2 million.
-The decline in ILF revenues in the Americas reportable operating segment is largely attributable to capacity related increases with existing customers during the three months ended March 31, 2009 that did not repeat during the three months ended March 31, 2010.
-Included in the above are capacity related revenue declines of \$1.7 million and \$0.8 million in the Americas and EMEA reportable operating segments, respectively, within the three months ended March 31, 2010 as compared to the same period in 2009.
+ILF revenues during the three months ended September 30, 2010 compared to the same period in 2009, declined by \$12.6 million, or 59.2%.
+All reportable operating segments experienced declines in ILF revenues with the Americas, EMEA and Asia/Pacific reportable operating segment declining by \$11.9 million, \$0.2 million and \$0.5 million, respectively.
+The decline in the Americas reportable operating segment is primarily due to a significant customer license and capacity term renewal in the three months ended September 30, 2009 that did not repeat during the three months ended September 30, 2010.
+The decline in ILF revenues in the EMEA and Asia/Pacific reportable operating segments is largely attributable to various smaller term renewals with existing customers and customer go-live events during the three months ended September 30, 2009 that were not experienced during the three months ended September 30, 2010.
+Included in the above are capacity related revenue declines of \$7.8 million and \$0.8 million in the Americas and EMEA reportable operating segments, respectively, offset by an increase of \$0.2 million in the Asia/Pacific reportable operating segment within the three months ended September 30, 2010 as compared to the same period in 2009.

-Monthly License Fee (MLF) Revenue
+Monthly License Fees (MLF) Revenue

 MLF revenues are license and capacity revenues that are paid in monthly or quarterly increments due to negotiated customer payment terms as well as license and capacity fees that are paid up-front but recognized as revenue ratably over an extended period.
-MLF revenues increased \$2.2 million, or 12.8%, during the three months ended March 31, 2010, as compared to the same period in 2009 with the Americas and EMEA reportable operating segments increasing by \$0.2 million and \$2.0 million, respectively.
-Within this increase is a \$1.3 million increase in the amount of paid up-front revenue recognized ratably by customers primarily in the EMEA reportable operating segment and a \$0.9 million increase in license and capacity fees that are both invoiced and recognized monthly or quarterly primarily in the Americas reportable operating segment.
+MLF revenues increased \$10.0 million, or 51.8%, during the three months ended September 30, 2010, as compared to the same period in 2009 with the Americas, EMEA and Asia/Pacific reportable operating segments increasing by \$3.6 million, \$6.2 million and \$0.2 million, respectively.
+The increase in MLF revenues is primarily due to a \$10.9 million increase in the amount of paid up-front and initial license fee revenue recognized ratably.

-Maintenance Fee Revenue
+Maintenance Fees Revenue